prundeanualin/FACT-AI-project/README.md

 # FACT-AI-project
 The project for the FACT-AI MSc course at UvA.
-Follow instructions below to run the FACT-AI-project FairLISA code:
+Follow instructions below to run the FACT-AI-project FairLISA code.
+You can assume that if certain parameters aren't specified in the run commands or in our paper that we used the default ones defined in the code.

 ---